vmware/vic/tests/test-cases/Group6-VIC-Machine/6-07-Create-Network.md

 ## Container Firewalls
 1. Create an open container and verify another open container can connect to it on arbitrary ports.
 2. Create a closed container and verify an open container cannot connect to it on an arbitrary port.
 3. a.
 Create an outbound container.
-Verify first that a container on the bridge cannot connect to the outbound container.
+Verify that an outbound container on the same external network cannot connect to the first outbound container.
    b.
 Verify that the outbound container can initiate a connection with an open network on an arbitrary port.
 4. a.
 Create a published container that publishes port 1337.
 Verify that an outbound container can connect to port 1337 on the published container.